 If an emergency or disaster happens near you, be ready with a back-up plan to get the care you need.
 Your dialysis facility may close because:

-- There is no power or water. - There is damage to the building. - The facility is in an area that is under evacuation orders. - The weather stops facility staff from getting there safely.
+- There is no power or water.

+- There is damage to the building.

+- The weather stops facility staff from getting there safely.

 What to do when your dialysis facility closes: